mehrsamiz/LA-Course/README.md

 #  Linear Algebra Exercises

-This repository contains my exercises and mini-projects for the **Linear Algebra course**, implemented in Python.
+This repository contains my exercises for the **Linear Algebra course**, implemented in Python.
 Each folder has its own code, explanation, and plots.

 ---